11 Popular Traditional Instruments in Vietnam You May Like

 Sanh Tien is a unique percussion instrument that has appeared in Vietnam for at least a few hundred years.

-Senh Tien has the construction of three wooden pieces.
-One of them has iron nails which keep few iron coins.
-When shaking these wooden pieces, the sounds are created by the coins and these wooden.
+Senh Tien is made of three wooden pieces.
+One of them has iron nails, which hold a few iron coins.
+When the wooden pieces are shaken, the coins and the wooden pieces create sounds.

-Senh Tien appears in royal court orchestras, chau van, Hue folk songs, Sac Bua, Hat A Dao… People use it to harmonize, keep rhythm or make dance props.
+Senh Tien appears in royal court orchestras, Cau Van, Hue folk songs, Sac Bua, Hat A Dao… People use it to harmonize, keep rhythm, or make dance props.

 Vietnamese instrument senh tien